 Open the third party application that you are creating the template for.
 In this example, a Microsoft Money invoice is used.

+You can define templates whether or not FastFind is enabled, but it will need to be enabled in order to use them.
 Go to File > Preferences and Settings > FastFind Preferences and select the Enable FastFind check box.
 Click OK.

 Go to Tools > FastFind Templates.

 In the list of FastFind Templates window, click Add Template.

 The message “Activate the window you want the FastFind Template to be associated with and press Alt+N.” appears.
 Select the third party application and type Alt+N.